 Hence, at this festival, the center stage is gladly offered to women.
 This festival is a stark reminder of how women used to hold a lot more power and status in ancient India.

-According to the scriptures, the cusp of the ending of the eighth day and beginning of the ninth day of Navratri is considered to be the moment when Goddess Durga engaged in a fierce battle against Mahishasura.
+According to the scriptures, the cusp of the ending of the eighth day and the beginning of the ninth day of Navratri is considered to be the moment when Goddess Durga engaged in a fierce battle against Mahishasura.

 At this precise moment, she was also attacked by the demons, Chanda and Munda.
 Goddess Chamunda emerged from the third eye of Goddess Durga, killing Chanda and Munda.